theodcr/music-reviews/README.md

 Python package for managing written music reviews.
 Uses my other package [powerspot](https://github.com/theodcr/powerspot).

-This package helps managing collections of music album reviews written in text format according to a custom template (currently a wiki format with a YAML header).
+This package helps managing collections of music album reviews written in markdown with YAML front matter.
 The command-line interface lets you:
 - create reviews:
     - by searching for an album on Spotify
     - by selecting an album saved on your Spotify account